CyberCon 2025 - Agenda

 We’ll explore:

-• What the numbers say about the scale and speed of cyber threats
+What the numbers say about the scale and speed of cyber threats

-• Common gaps and vulnerabilities exploited in policing environments
+Common gaps and vulnerabilities exploited in policing environments

-• The true cost of a breach: downtime, disruption, insurance, and beyond
+The true cost of a breach: downtime, disruption, insurance, and beyond

-• Challenges specific to policing, including privacy, chain of custody, and digital evidence
+Challenges specific to policing, including privacy, chain of custody, and digital evidence

-• Practical strategies to prepare, respond, and recover more effectively
+Practical strategies to prepare, respond, and recover more effectively

 This session is designed for police and public safety leaders who want to better understand the evolving risks—and take actionable steps to safeguard their organizations before it’s too late.

-15:45 – Behind the Firewall: Lessons from a Major Ransomware Attack on a Critical Infrastructure Organization | Brant Arnold-Smith, Division Manager/Commanding Officer Protective Services & Emergency Management & Trevor Verbeke, Division Manager, IT Infrastructure & Cyber Security
+09:15 – Behind the Firewall: Lessons from a Major Ransomware Attack on a Critical Infrastructure Organization | Brant Arnold-Smith, Division Manager/Commanding Officer Protective Services & Emergency Management & Trevor Verbeke, Division Manager, IT Infrastructure & Cyber Security

-08:15 – International Collaboration in Cybercrime: A Canadian Leadership Perspective | Sgt.
-Benjamin Hitchcock, Canadian Cybercrime Liaison Officer
+10:30 – International Collaboration in Cybercrime: A Canadian Leadership Perspective | S/Sgt.
+Benjamin Hitchcock, Senior Investigator, National Cybercrime Coordination Centre, Royal Canadian Mounted Police

-Since 2019, Sergeant Ben Hitchcock has served as Canada’s first permanent officer on the Joint Cybercrime Action Task Force (JCAT) at Europol—a multinational team dedicated to combatting the world’s most sophisticated and destructive cybercriminal groups.
+Since 2019, Staff Sergeant Ben Hitchcock has served as Canada’s first permanent officer on the Joint Cybercrime Action Task Force (JCAT) at Europol—a multinational team dedicated to combatting the world’s most sophisticated and destructive cybercriminal groups.

 In this presentation, Sergeant Hitchcock will share insights from his work at the heart of international cybercrime investigations, highlighting how Canadian law enforcement is contributing on the global stage.
 From dismantling ransomware groups to securing specialized tools and training for domestic agencies, his efforts have not only elevated Canada’s presence in global operations but also strengthened cybercrime response capabilities at home.